 As a part of our strategy we continue to focus on seeking registrations to increase our portfolio of formulations and technicals.
 With respect to any new registration, we invest time and money inter alia on identification of generic molecules, registration procedures and fees, trials, various marketing and distribution activities.
 The launch of a product depends upon our ability to obtain registration in a timely manner or at all as well as on other factors.
 Accordingly, our profitability, financial condition and market position is dependent on our ability to obtain the necessary registration in a timely manner and to successfully launch and market our products.
-Also, see, "Risk Factors - Our ability to introduce new products is dependent on getting the approval for manufacturing and/or selling under Insecticides Act." on page 39 of the Draft Red Herring Prospectus.
+Also, see, "Risk Factors - We are required to obtain and/or renew certain registrations from the CIB&RC for our products manufactured in India.
+We also register our products in overseas jurisdictions through our International Distribution Partners to enable exports to such countries.
+Any failure to successfully register our products in India or in the international markets may affect our results of operations and financial condition." on page 31 of the Red Herring Prospectus.